pivotal-cf/pivnet-resource/metadata/README.md

 * `version`: *Required.* Version of the new release.

-  Note, if sorting by
-  semantic version in `source` params (i.e. `sort_by: semver`) then this version must be a valid semantic version.
+  Note, if sorting by semantic version in the `source` config (i.e. `sort_by: semver`) then this version must be a valid semantic version.

   This is to prevent inconsistencies that would occur when creating a new version of a resource that cannot be discovered by the check for that resource.